 With the inner workings of the mob combined with the story of a revolution, “Clarke brings novelty and delight to steampunk Antarctica in this complex and lovely mystery” (Publishers Weekly, starred review).
 Our Lady of the Ice questions what it means to be human, what it means to be free, and whether we’re ever able to transcend our pasts and our programming to find true independence.

 Cassandra Rose Clarke is the author of Our Lady of the Ice, Magic of Blood and Sea, Magic of Wind and Mist, Star’s End, Halo: Battle Born, and Halo: Meridian Divide.
-She grew up in south Texas and currently lives in a suburb of Houston, where she writes and teaches composition at a local college.
+She grew up in south Texas and currently lives in Richmond, Virginia, where she tends to multiple cats.
 Cassandra’s first adult novel, The Mad Scientist’s Daughter, was a finalist for the 2013 Philip K. Dick Award, and her YA novel, The Assassin’s Curse, was nominated for YALSA’s 2014 Best Fiction for Young Adults.
 Her short fiction has appeared in Strange Horizons and Daily Science Fiction.
 Visit her at CassandraRoseClarke.com.